TempoTerra/midas_open_downloader/README.md

   - `__main__.py`: The entry point for running the package as a module.
   - `retriever.py`: The main module for downloading MIDAS Open dataset files.
   - `repository.py`: The module for interacting with the data repository.
+  - `downloader/`:  The package directory to group the downloader-related modules
     - `abstract_downloader.py`: An abstract base class for the downloader implementations.
     - `ftp_downloader.py`: The FTP downloader implementation.
     - `dap_downloader.py`: The DAP downloader implementation.
   - `parser.py`: A module for parsing station capabilities files.
 - `conf/`: Directory for storing configuration files.
   - `ftp_account.txt`: File containing FTP username and password.